Peanut butter is one food many of us love to snack on.

 However, are additional environmental concerns with the plantations needed to grow palm oil.

-Often the palm oil is certified as sustainable, but it seems unlikely that any plantations can be truly sustainable.
+Often palm oil is certified as sustainable, but it seems unlikely that any plantations can be truly sustainable.

-If you’re following a Mediterranean diet and want to eat locally sourced food, then be aware.
+If you’re following a Mediterranean diet and want to eat locally sourced-food, then be aware.

 Currently, food producers mostly use monoglycerides and diglycerides in small amounts.
-This makes it is difficult to say how eating large amounts of these types of fat will impact human health.
+This makes it difficult to say how eating large amounts of these types of fat will impact human health.

-Mediterranean-Style Recipes Containing Peanut Butter
+Mediterranean Recipes Using Peanut Butter

 If you buy 100% peanut butter, the health effects of regular peanuts should be almost identical to those of peanut butter.
 It’s essentially just ground peanuts.